klaudiosinani/prioqueue/readme.md

 //=> [ 'A', 'B', 'C', 'D' ]
 ```

 Also available, along with the `Queue` exposed class, is the `Item` class, mainly useful for testing purposes, since it can be utilized to compare queue items.
-The class has a priority constructor method, with a `priority` and a `value` parameter, corresponding to the priority and the value stored in the created instance, respectively.
+The class has a binary constructor method, with a `priority` and a `value` parameter, corresponding to the priority and the value stored in the created instance, respectively.

 #### item.`priority`